-Coal waste processing plant Prepodobnih Antoniya and Feodosiya of Kievo-Pechersk (LLC Antratcit) is located in Snezhnoe city at one of the three coal waste piles in ownership of the Company.
-The city is situated directly in the zone of active military conflict.
-The plant ceased its production in August 2014 facing shelling and shooting in the surrounding area.
-The plant was put into operation in the second half of January 2015, but due to significant difficulties with the organization in order to ensure the stability and security of transportation it started to operate consistently only from May 2015.
-Further since February 2016 due to significant difficulties with logistics in the zone of military conflict operations of the waste-processing plant-were out of the breakeven zone.
+Coal waste processing plant Prepodobnih Antoniya and Feodosiya of Kievo-Pechersk (LLC Antratcit) is located directly in the zone of military conflict.
+Thus since February 2016 due to significant difficulties with logistics operations of the waste-processing plant were out of the breakeven zone.
 Prior stabilization of the external environment and improvement in logistic issues the factory is idled.